 Jacob Sheep Society

-Rare breeds Survival Trus
+Rare breeds Survival Trust

 I wrote about the Corriedale sheep here several month ago